- Devonshire Arms

 The Green, Main Street

 Lively, friendly, family owned free-house village local at top end of the main through road.
 A small comfortable bar is located to the left as you enter; a large beamed room to the right has a welcoming fire and an interesting array of pictures, artefacts and curious ornaments that adorn the walls.
 A separate pool/function/family room is to the rear of the pub, as is an outdoor drinking area.
-Three ales usually served, Marston's Pedigree plus two guests from local breweries including Leadmill, and a real cider.
+Four ales usually served, Marston's Pedigree plus three guests from local breweries including Leadmill, and a real cider.
 Live music two or three times a month.

 - Rising Sun Inn